jenkinsci/job-dsl-plugin/docs/View-Reference.md

 view(type: SectionedView) {
     sections {
         listView {
             name(String name)                     // name of the section width(String width)                   // either FULL, HALF, THIRD or TWO_THIRDS
-            alignment(String alignment)     // either CENTER, LEFT or RIGHT jobs(Closure jobClosure)        // see the jobs closure for list views above columns(Closure columnsClosure) // see the columns closure for list views above }
+            alignment(String alignment)           // either CENTER, LEFT or RIGHT jobs(Closure jobClosure)              // see the jobs closure for list views above jobFilters(Closure jobFiltersClosure) // see the jobFilters closure for list views above columns(Closure columnsClosure)       // see the columns closure for list views above }
     }
 }